• Free shipping on all orders

 Based on the limited information available, CBD oil appears to be safe for cats.
 Some cats showed signs of disliking the taste of the products by drooling, shaking their heads, or lip-smacking.

-The most commonly noted side effects of CBD oil in cats are upset stomach and sleepiness.
-The side effects generally went away when owners stopped using the product.
+The most commonly noted side effects of CBD oil in cats are gastrointestinal upset, lethargy, drooling, excessive thirst, and low blood pressure.
+The side effects generally were mild and went away after a few hours of discontinuing the product.

 Human giving CBD Oil to cat